Strengthening Small Manufacturers

 Prepare manufacturers for expansion opportunities.

-The services that will be provided under the “Strengthening Small Manufacturers” initiative are as follows:
+The services that will be provided under the “Strengthening Small Manufacturers” program are as follows:

 Industry specific services designed to keep small manufacturers in business that encompasses a post-COVID 19 Manufacturers Guide.
-The guide includes a preparedness and response guide and a variety of MGA services.
+The guide includes a preparedness and response guide.

-Workforce management services which will include a series of virtual seminars, strategies to attract and retain talent, and employee communications initiatives for traditional and digital channels.
+Workforce management support which will include a series of virtual seminars, strategies to attract and retain talent, and employee communications initiatives for traditional and digital channels.

 A series of workshops on how to create new or revised business expansion plans and how to prepare for future growth.